DiscreteMaths/DM04-Functions/NetworkAnalysis-TMulcahy.md

 </code></pre>

-It is a list of seperate activities related to the redesigning of a product and its associated completeion times.
+It is a list of seperate activities related to the redesigning of a product and its associated completion times.
 Aside from this list of activities we must also prepare a list of precedence relationships indicating activities which, because of the logic of the situation, must be finished before other activities can start e.g. in the above list activity number 1 must be finished before activity number 3 can start.

 We try to keep this list to a minimum by specifying only immediate relationships, that is relationships involving activities that "occur near to each other in time".
 Activities 8 and 9 would be examples of activities that have an immediate relationship (activity 8 must be finished before activity 9 can start).

+System administrators, network engineers, security engineers, system operators, even programmers, all use network analysis.
+Network analyzers are invaluable tools for diagnosing and troubleshooting network problems.
+Network analyzers used to be dedicated hardware devices that were very expensive.
+New advances in technology have allowed for the development of software network analyzers.
+This makes it more convenient and affordable for administrators to effectively troubleshoot a network.
+It also brings the capability of network analysis to anyone who wishes to perform it.

+The following list describes a few reasons why administrators use network analyzers:
+-Converting the binary data in packets to human-readable format -Troubleshooting problems on the network
+- Analyzing the performance of a network to discover bottlenecks -Network intrusion detection
+-Logging network traffic for forensics and evidence -Analyzing the operations of applications
+-Discovering a faulty network card
+-Discovering the origin of a Denial of Service (DoS) attack -Detecting spyware or computer worm
+-Network programming to debug in the development stage -Detecting a compromised computer
+-Validating compliance with company policy
+-As an educational resource when learning about protocols -For reverse-engineering protocols in order to write clients and supporting programs